makermatic/Zacks-Toon-Boom-Goto-Scripts/README.md

 ## What does Each Script Do

 1. `countFrameSelection` - If you select a range of frames in the timeline and run the script, a pop up will show the number of frames selected and how many seconds it is.
-2. `coinFlip` - Does exactly what you'd think it do.
+2. `coinFlip` - Does exactly what you'd think it would do.
 When the flip is done, it'll show a pop-up with the result.
 3. `toggleStopMoKeys` - When run, it will toggle Stop-Motion Keys on or off in settings.
 In the Message Log you'll be able to see whether Stop-Mo Keys was turned on or off.

 ## Quick Installation